LZRWalter/QRcodeGenerater/readme.txt

-this is the first git test
+this repository is app for generating QRcode , it is progtamed by C# .